vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

 Note:
 - I'm sure everyone here has already heard of Vim
-- A lot of people's first interaction with Vim is accidental, probably because they ran `git commit` and felt trapped inside of a black screen where the cursor isn't even blinking, and they keys don't seem to work.
+- A lot of people's first interaction with Vim is accidental, you know they probably ran `git commit` and immediately got trapped inside of a black screen where the cursor isn't even blinking, and the keys don't seem to work.
 - This is a bit amusing to me, because from where I stand there is a very good reason for this...
 - And it is not Vim's fault.
-- This happens because of the mismatch between the defaults to git and vim.
+- If my git commit theory is correct this happens because of the mismatch between the defaults of git and vim.
 - Let me explain...

 <!-- next slide -->